 The biggest appeal of this charming Atlanta neighborhood is its walkability and lively atmosphere.
 You’ll see neighbors jogging and walking to the farmer’s market, enjoying the neighborhood’s many paths, and working in the community garden.
 You’ll enjoy restaurants, shops, and attractions within walking distance!

-Morningside-Lenox Park is a bit more expensive than average for Atlanta with a median home price of $415k.
+Morningside-Lenox Park is one of the most expensive neighborhoods in Atlanta for buyers.
 However, you’ll find charming historic Craftsman, Tudor, and Four Square homes that lend an Old World feel to the neighborhood.

 Top amenities in Morningside-Lenox Park: